 to help prepare you to use this very important job search

 method.
-Click here to read more about networking.
+Click here to read

 Obtaining an Internship

-Internships help you gain valuable work experience related to
+Internships help you gain valuable work experience related to your

-make a great impression on an employer during this experience, your
+a great impression on an employer during this experience, your

 supervisor may be more willing to hire you full-time once you